DaanWielens/pushbullet-python/README.md

 # pushbullet-python
+This repo contains all Python-based Pushbullet scripts.

+###### Dependencies for all scripts
+Make sure that a file `pb_token.txt` is in the same folder as the python script.
+This textfile needs to contain your pushbullet token (no encoding or whatever, just plain text).

+###Pushbullet.py
-A python version of a Pushbullet application.
+A GUI version of the Pushbullet application.

 Current features:
 * list received pushes